endymion1818/deliciousreverie-2023/src/content/posts/from-wordpress-to-developing-in-react-starting-to-see-it.md

 ## Letting Go

 The first thing I had to do while investigating React was to let go of some preconceived ideas I had – that JSX is just plain weird, that JSS (JavaScript Stylesheets) was an unnecessary abstraction.
 So I tried not to be bothered by the templating weirdness too much and embrace the differences.
-My classes soon became classNamess, my <a> tags became <Links>, and I quickly saw what people had been enthusing about.
+My `class`es soon became `classNames`s, my `<a>` tags became `<Links>`, and I quickly saw what people had been enthusing about.

 Managing everything in one place is such a cathartic experience.